bevyengine/bevy-website/content/learn/book/storing-data/queries.md

 +++

-Queries are your primary tool for interacting with the Bevy world, allowing you to carefully and efficiently read and write component data from matching entities.
+Queries are your primary tool for interacting with the Bevy world, allowing you to efficiently read and write component data from entities.
+Queries create a filtered "view" into the metaphorical database that makes up our ECS.
+With that view, you can iterate over the requested components, ask what the "row number" (`Entity`) is for each element, or fetch the matching components for a particular `Entity` value.

+We introduced queries briefly in our [introduction](../intro/) to Bevy: if you're brand to new Bevy or ECS, start there.

 ## Anatomy of a query

 To understand how queries work in a bit more detail, let's take a look at the anatomy of a [`Query`].
-The [`Query`] type has two generics: `D`, which must implement the [`QueryData`] trait, and `F`, which must implement the [`QueryFilter`] trait.
+The [`Query<D, F>`] type has two [generic type parameters]: `D`, which must implement the [`QueryData`] trait, and `F`, which must implement the [`QueryFilter`] trait.

 `D` describes "which data should I access", while `F` describes "how should I restrict the returned entities".
 Only entities which match *all* of the terms in `D` *and* `F` will be included in your query.